IPS-Eye-White

 The Lack of 'Church' Support For Abused Wives

-And, in spite of it all, if Christian men continue to abuse and ill treat their wives, they, like all other violent criminals, deserve to be jailed.
-And as far as the church is concerned, although it will never happen, pastors who tell abused wives that they need to be more submissive in order to avoid provoking their husbands, and that unless there is a case of adultery they cannot divorce him, need to be jailed right along with the abuser.
+If Christian men abuse and ill treat their wives they, like all other violent criminals, deserve to be jailed.
+Pastors who tell abused wives that they need to be more submissive in order to avoid provoking their husbands and that unless there is a case of adultery they cannot divorce him, need to be jailed right along with the abuser.
 They are accessories to assault, which is a violent crime.

 don’t need to be told again about headship, submission, forgiveness, and the threat of losing church membership.
 They need to know that the God of Moses and Jesus cares not only about marital permanence, but also for those who are caught in abuse that is worse than protective separation and divorce.
 [Read Article]